united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/dataacquisitionmanipulation.md

     }
     ```

-    The pasted in code will work as shown in the diagram below.
+    The pasted in code will work for each new message as shown in the diagram below.
     ![Untitled](/images/getstarted/dataAcquisitionManipulation/getStartedDataAcqManTemperatureWarning.png)

 15. Finally, connect the function-node like shown below and click on **deploy**.
     ![Untitled](/images/getstarted/dataAcquisitionManipulation/getStartedDataAcqManNewFunction2.png)

 16. If the incoming value of temperature is now greater than 47, you will see
-   another message consisting of TemperatureWarning and a timestamp in
+   another message consisting of **TemperatureWarning** and a **timestamp** in
    debug-messages.

     ![Untitled](/images/getstarted/dataAcquisitionManipulation/getStartedDataAcqManGreaterThan.png)